 Event Phone: +44 7734 215166

 Player protection is a key ethical and commercial issue for anyone working within the gambling industry.
 The industry is firmly under the microscope and this doesn’t seem to be something that is going to let up anytime soon.

 The health study shows that there are 340,000 problem gamblers in the UK and 1.7 million people at risk of becoming a problem gambler.
 Gambling Commission statistics show that public trust in our industry is declining and the number of customer complaints they receive is increasing.

 In the UK, a full legislative review of the 2005 Gambling Act is on the horizon.
 Gambling harms are now recognised and spoken about as a public health issue.
 The ban on gambling on credit came into effect as of 14th April 2020 and we saw further new restrictions rolled out throughout lockdown.

 This is all set against a backdrop of regulators implementing tougher restrictions and flexing their muscles when it comes to enforcing them.
-The UK Gambling Commission has issued more than £30million in penalty packages since 2018 and made it very clear that this approach will continue.
+The UK Gambling Commission has issued more than £34million in penalty packages since the start of 2020 and made it very clear that this approach will continue.

 The mainstream media are also fueling the fire, barely a week goes by without a story relating to problem gambling and the message seems to be that the operators are not doing their bit.
 This stance in turn continues to drive negative public opinion and miss-trust in the industry.